eisenhowair/RescueNet-UAV-Dataset-for-Semantic-Segmentation/Segmentation-Experiments/Guide_setup.md

 9 minutes par epoch sur des images 241*241
 9 minutes par epoch sur des images 281*281
 Sur des images de 561, une epoch prend 20 heures

+Intersection over union (IoU) is known to be a good metric for measuring overlap between two bounding boxes or masks.
+If the prediction is completely correct, IoU = 1.
+The lower the IoU, the worse the prediction result.